osism/osism.github.io/docs/guides/configuration-guide/rookify.md

     renderer: console # or: json
 ```

 The `logging` section allows for specification of `structlog`.
-The `level` parameter can be set to all python [log-levels](https://docs.python.org/3/library/logging.html#logging-levels), i.e. `NOTSET, DEBUG, INFO, WARNING, ERROR, CRITICAl`, but it is recommended to use `INFO`.
+The `level` parameter can be set to any Python [log-levels](https://docs.python.org/3/library/logging.html#logging-levels), such as `NOTSET, DEBUG, INFO, WARNING, ERROR, CRITICAl`, but using `INFO` is recommended.

 #### Ceph